charismamamet/portfolio/SQL Analytics rAthena/readme.md

 This portfolio explores in-game data using SQL, based on the rAthena database structure.
 It covers character ownership, item hoarding behavior, login activity, and more.

+Within this use cases, i use mySQL through myPHP-admin.

 You can find the rAthena database schema on [rAthena](https://github.com/rathena/rathena).

 The folders, such as [SQL Analytics rAthena], contains the queries, mock-data, and database.